Data extracted on 27 March 2026

 The available set of productivity indicators is based on national accounts data which must be sent by EU Member States and EFTA countries according to the deadlines specified in the European system of national and regional accounts (ESA), which also provides the methodological framework for national accounts in the EU.
 The current version, ESA 10, was adopted in May 2013 and has been implemented since September 2014.
 It is fully consistent with worldwide guidelines for national accounts, the 2008 SNA.

 Please note that national accounts data are regularly revised, and this also impacts derived productivity indicators.
-In particular, significant revisions can be expected for benchmark revisions.
-Most EU Member States carried out the last benchmark revision in 2024.
-For further details, please consult the Eurostat website and in particular this document on data revision.
+In particular, significant revisions can be expected for benchmark revisions, which nearly all EU Member States carried out in 2024.
+For further details, please consult the Eurostat website on data quality and website on data revision.

 Real labour productivity per person employed for the total economy is calculated by dividing GDP in chain-linked volumes by the number of employed persons.
 At industry and regional levels, GDP in the numerator is replaced by GVA.